Machine Learning & Big Data Blog

 }'

-Here is how to add fields to an existing document.
-First we create a new one.
-Then we update it.
+Here is how to add fields to an existing ElasticSearch document.
+First, we create a new doc, then we update it.

 curl -XPUT --header 'Content-Type: application/json' http://localhost:9200/samples/_doc/2 -d '